Brouclean-Softwares/brouclean-fantasy-games/README.md

-# Google OAuth in Axum
+# Brouclean Fantasy Games

-This template is an example of how you can implement Google OAuth using the Axum web framework in Rust.
+This project is for friends to play fantasy games

 ## Prerequisites